isomerpages/csa-sicw1/_media/Social Media.md

 title: Social Media
 permalink: /media/social-media/
 description: ""
+variant: markdown
 ---
-#### **Singapore International Cyber Week 2023 - Social Media**
+#### **Singapore International Cyber Week 2024 - Social Media**

-Help us spread the word about #SICW2023 on social media!
+Help us spread the word about #SICW2024 on social media!
 We are on LinkedIn, Facebook, X and YouTube:
 + @SingaporeInternationalCyberWeek on <a href="https://www.linkedin.com/company/SICWSG/" target="_blank">LinkedIn</a>
 + @SICWSG on <a href="https://www.facebook.com/SICWSG/" target="_blank">Facebook</a>
 + @SICWSG on <a href="https://twitter.com/SICWSG/" target="_blank">X</a>